 Harris School of Public Policy, University of Chicago

-Ethan Bueno de Mesquita, AB’96, is Sydney Stein Professor and Deputy Dean for Promotions & Recruitments at the Harris School of Public Policy at the University of Chicago and a Faculty Affiliate of The Pearson Institute.
+Ethan Bueno de Mesquita, AB’96, is Interim Dean of the Harris School of Public Policy, the Sydney Stein Professor in the Harris School, and a Faculty Affiliate of The Pearson Institute.
 He is an applied game theorist whose research focuses on political violence—especially terrorism, insurgency, and rebellion—and on democratic accountability.
 He is widely recognized for his work on the organizational operations and institutional design of rebel and terrorist groups, with papers ranging from an investigation of the conditions under which rebel organizations can successfully recruit volunteers to analyses of the effects of offering concessions to terrorists.

 Bueno de Mesquita received an AB in political science from the University of Chicago and an MA and PhD in political science from Harvard.